consentdotio/doubletie/packages/logger/src/doc.md

 ## Overview

-The DoubleTie Logger is a lightweight, flexible logging utility designed for Node.js and TypeScript applications.
+The Double tie Logger is a lightweight, flexible logging utility designed for Node.js and TypeScript applications.
 It provides structured logging capabilities with configurable log levels, color-coded console output, and special utilities for error handling with the Result pattern.

-This documentation provides comprehensive guidance on setting up, configuring, and using the DoubleTie Logger in your applications.
+This documentation provides comprehensive guidance on setting up, configuring, and using the Double tie Logger in your applications.

 ## Installation

-Install the DoubleTie Logger package using your preferred package manager:
+Install the Double tie Logger package using your preferred package manager:

 ```bash
 # Using npm